deckardsworkspace/rico-bot/README.md

 - **Music playback**

   Rico has rudimentary support for YouTube, Spotify, and Twitch playback in voice channels, powered by [Lavalink](https://github.com/freyacodes/Lavalink) and [Lavalink.py.](https://github.com/Devoxin/Lavalink.py) See **[Requirements](Requirements)** below.

+  Rico also has a command `info` for displaying stats about the bot's host and Lavalink nodes.

   *This is an optional feature.* See **[Configuration & deployment](#music-player-configuration-optional)** to learn how to enable this feature.